 Emmanuel B. Macalalag is a Vice President and General Manager of the Company.
 He currently holds the following positions in the various subsidiaries and affiliates of the Company: Director and General Manager of Distileria Bago, Inc. and East Pacific Star Bottlers Phils Inc; and Director of Agricrops Industries Inc., Crown Royal Distillers, Inc., Healthy Condiments, Inc., Thai San Miguel Liquor Company Limited, and GSM International Holdings Limited.
 He is also a Director and Chief Operating Officer - Liquor of San Miguel Food and Beverage, Inc., a PSE-listed company.
-He previously held the following positions in the Company: Manufacturing Group Manager, Manufacturing Operations Group, Planning and Management Services Manager, Business Planning and Development Manager and Business Planning and Investor Relations Manager.
-Mr. Macalalag obtained his Bachelor and Master's Degree in Science, Major in Mathematics from De La Salle University and his PhD degree in Operations Research from the University of Melbourne, Australia.
+He previously held the following positions in the Company: Manufacturing Group Manager, Manufacturing Operations Group,

+Planning and Management Services Manager, Business Planning and Development Manager and Business Planning and Investor Relations Manager.
+Mr. Macalalag obtained his Bachelor Degree in Science, Major in Mathematics from De La Salle University (DLSU), Manila where he graduated cum laude.
+He also holds a Master's degree in Mathematics from DLSU and PhD degree in Operations Research from the University of Melbourne, Australia.